 Most gas-powered cars start on petrol and automatically switch to gas operation after a few seconds.
 This is done to keep the petrol fuel system in working order.
 The gas is stored in the car’s gas tank at a pressure of about 200 bar.
 The vehicle gas does not change to liquid form other than by cooling to -161 degrees.
 In other words, there is no problem during the winter.

 Anyone who has a gas-powered vehicle!
 The city of Vaasa refuels twelve biogas buses with us, as do Stormossen’s own vehicles.
+Even some garbage trucks now run on gas.
 Our refuelling station is also used by a growing number of private motorists.

 You can drive surprisingly far on one gas tank, up to 500 kilometres!
-The majority of gas-powered cars can also run on petrol.
+The majority of gas-powered cars are so called bi-fuel cars.
 When the gas is exhausted, the car will automatically switch over to petrol or diesel.
 Depending on the size of the petrol tank, you can then drive another 500 kilometres.
-There are 34 gas filling stations in Finland, and new ones are constantly being planned.
-The closest in Ostrobothnia are in Jeppo and Kauhajoki.
+There are 54 gas filling stations in Finland, and new ones are constantly being planned.
+The closest except Stormossen’s stations are in Jeppo and Seinäjoki.

 Gas-powered cars have been around for a long time.
 The technology is not new.
 Gas-powered cars are seen as a sustainable alternative because the wear and tear on them is generally less than with petrol-powered cars.